mserna10/Vision17/Lab1-Linux/Answers/README.md

 lines, but you can specified the number of lines you want it to print.
 7.The option -f in the command tail shows the last 10 lines of the document and it keeps track of it, this means that it prints the new lines of the document.

-8.command link creates a file related to a existing file
+8.command link creates a file related to a existing file.
+Therefore the changes made in the file created are going to change the file it is linked to.